-The financial statements are presented in INR, the functional currency of the Company.
-Items included in the financial statements of the Company are recorded using the currency of the primary economic environment in which the Company operates (the 'functional currency').
+The Consolidated financial statements are presented in INR, the functional currency of the Group.
+Items included in the consolidated financial statements of the Group are recorded using the currency of the primary economic environment in which the Group operates (the 'functional currency').